 In a very short period of time, data has become perhaps the most valuable commodity on the planet.
 Learning how to use data in responsible, ethical, and highly-productive ways is one of today’s most difficult and complicated business challenges.

-New roles such as data ethnographer and other data artist specialties have a critical part to play in the evolution of the modern data team.
+If you're a Chief Data Officer or data analytics leader, these functions are key for your team.
+New roles such as data ethnographers and other data artist specialties have a critical part to play in the evolution of the modern data team.
 Companies that prioritize on staying at the vanguard of such changes will be able to withstand public scrutiny while remaining in the strongest competitive position.

 Want to build a data-driven culture faster?
 Streamline your data teamwork with our Modern Data Project Checklist.
 Get moving!